-The Board of Directors has an Audit Committee which currently consists of Messrs.
+The Board of Directors has an Audit Committee, which currently consists of Messrs.
 Alperin and Kabat.
 The Audit Committee oversees the Company's financial reporting process on behalf of the Board of Directors.
 In fulfilling its responsibility, the Audit Committee recommends to the Board of Directors, subject to stockholder approval, the selection of the Company's independent public accountants.
 The Audit Committee also reviews the Company's consolidated financial statements and the adequacy of the Company's internal controls.
 The Audit Committee meets with the independent public accountants to discuss the results of their audit of the Company, their evaluation of the Company's internal controls and the overall quality of the Company's financial reporting.
-The Audit Committee held two meetings in fiscal 1996.
+The Audit Committee held two meetings in fiscal 1998.

-The Board of Directors has a Compensation Committee which currently consists of Messrs.
+The Board of Directors has a Compensation Committee, which currently consists of Messrs.
 Alperin and Kabat.
 The Compensation Committee makes recommendations regarding the compensation and benefit policies and procedures of the Company.
-The Compensation Committee held one meeting during fiscal 1996.
+The Compensation Committee held four meetings during fiscal 1998.

 The Board of Directors has a Stock Option Committee which currently consists of Messrs.
 Alperin and Kabat.
 The Stock Option Committee determines grants under the Company's 1994 Stock Option Plan.
-The Stock Option Committee held one meeting during fiscal 1996.
+The Stock Option Committee held four meetings during fiscal 1998.